ubco-cmps/cosc123_course/class/week10/lecture.md

 ## Lecture activity

-Please see the [Lecture Activity page](../activities) for the link to accept the GH Classroom link
+Please see the [Lecture Activity page](../links) for the link to accept the GH Classroom repo.